Taciturny/Mlops_project1/README.md

 ## Problem Statement

 ### Description
 The project addresses the challenge of accurately estimating the salaries of Data Scientists, benefiting both job seekers and employers in the data science field.
+Here is the dataset [Link](https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023)

 ### Why it's Important
 Accurate salary estimates promote fairness and transparency in the hiring process, reducing friction in negotiations and enhancing job market efficiency.